 - A cloud camera that streams a live feed of the inside of your home

 Smart home renovations are a big change, and there are several benefits that come with updating your home.
 However, these changes aren’t for everybody, as some people may consider simple and domestic tasks as a valuable part of their day.
-The following are a few benefits that come with making your home a smart home:
+The following are a few benefits that come with making your home a smart home.

-Prevent and Minimize Damage
+Prevent and minimize damage

-There is a lot of technology designed around preventing and minimizing damage that occurs regularly in homes.
+There is a lot of technology designed around preventing and minimizing the damage that occurs regularly in homes.
 These technologies include: